elixir-toniq/norm/README.md

 the assigns in a plug conn.
 When are the assigns optional?
 It depends on where you are in the pipeline.

-Schema's also force all keys to match at all times.
+Schemas also force all keys to match at all times.
 This is generally useful as it limits your ability to introduce errors.
 But it also limits schema growth and turns changes that should be non-breaking into breaking changes.